SRI-CSL/yices2/doc/sphinx/source/term-operations.rst

    - *t1* and *t2* must be bitvector terms of the same type.

-   The two vectors are interpreted as unsigned integers (represented with *n* bits) and the results is the smallest integer that can be represented with *n* bits, and is less than or equal to *t1/t2*.
+   The two vectors are interpreted as unsigned integers (represented with *n* bits) and the results is the largest integer that can be represented with *n* bits, and is less than or equal to *t1/t2*.

    For division by zero, Yices uses the following convention: